zoosky/activator/README.md

 ## Building the Distribution

-First, make sure to start SBT with a *release version* specified.
-By default, activator will created a dated version.
-Here's an example command line:
+First, make sure to tag the commit you want to release with `vX.Y.Z` and verify that sbt has picked it up using:

-    sbt -Dactivator.version=1.0.1
+    sbt> show version

 Now, simply run one of the command to create a distribution.